G-Redos/CV-Resume-G.Redos/README.md

 ## Work Experience
 **DIGITAL PROJECT MANAGER, EFWP: 2020/02 – PRESENT**
-•	Collaborating effectively with key stakeholders to ensure projects remained on track.
+* Collaborating effectively with key stakeholders to ensure projects remained on track.
-•	Creating schedules and designing processes.
+* Creating schedules and designing processes.
-•	Preparing and presenting software proposals to decision makers to negotiate agreements.
+* Preparing and presenting software proposals to decision makers to negotiate agreements.
-•	Identification of business needs of internal users and customers.
+* Identification of business needs of internal users and customers.
-•	Contacting service suppliers, supervising over delivered solutions.
+* Contacting service suppliers, supervising over delivered solutions.
-•	Authoring or revising project plans, business requirements, functional specifications.
+* Authoring or revising project plans, business requirements, functional specifications.
-•	Identifying and managing risks to ensure delivery is on time.
+* Identifying and managing risks to ensure delivery is on time.
-•	Designing mockups, UI/UX functionalities and product development.
+* Designing mockups, UI/UX functionalities and product development.
-•	Prioritizing tasks, monitoring the quality and time delivery.
+* Prioritizing tasks, monitoring the quality and time delivery.
-•	Conducting product and technical consultations for business teams.
+* Conducting product and technical consultations for business teams.

 **OFFICE MANAGER, EFWP: 2017/03 – 2020/02**
-•	Managed and maintained calendars for office executives.
+* Managed and maintained calendars for office executives.
-•	Oversaw the daily operations and schedules of over 95 employees.
+* Oversaw the daily operations and schedules of over 95 employees.
-•	Logistic coordination involving suppliers, agreements, invoices.
+* Logistic coordination involving suppliers, agreements, invoices.
-•	Liaised with clients, vendors, and building maintenance including security.
+* Liaised with clients, vendors, and building maintenance including security.
-•	Spearheaded the move to a paperless system which saved the company £20,240 annually and freed up 15% of office space previously used for document storage.
+* Spearheaded the move to a paperless system which saved the company £20,240 annually and freed up 15% of office space previously used for document storage.
-•	Managing the work of project teams.
+* Managing the work of project teams.

 **ASSISTANT PROJECT MANAGER, EUROPEAN CHESS FEDERATION: 2014/09 – 2017/03**
-•	Successfully implemented first technological revolution in teaching chess in Poland using state-of-the-art technology in both public schools and private schools.
+* Successfully implemented first technological revolution in teaching chess in Poland using state-of-the-art technology in both public schools and private schools.
-•	Providing administrative support to multiple Senior Project Managers and was responsible for developing and coordinating the project schedules.
+* Providing administrative support to multiple Senior Project Managers and was responsible for developing and coordinating the project schedules.
-•	Coordinating the implementation of new daily procedures which led to a significant increase in effectiveness and reduction in unnecessary costs by 30%.
+* Coordinating the implementation of new daily procedures which led to a significant increase in effectiveness and reduction in unnecessary costs by 30%.
-•	Responsible for business negotiations, governance with distributors and suppliers.
+* Responsible for business negotiations, governance with distributors and suppliers.
-•	Contact with Program Board members and speakers.
+* Contact with Program Board members and speakers.
-•	Event and customer service.
+* Event and customer service.

-**Company Name** (start-date to end-date)
-_Your job title_

-- Any experience, including roles and responsibilities and results achived in bullet point format.

-**Company Name** (start-date to end-date)
-_Your job title_

-- Any experience relevent to software development

 ## Skills